hammadmanjotha/tesla-website-recreated/README.md

 # Tesla Website Recreated By Hammad Manjotha
 This is Tesla Website Clone.I Use Only HTML 5,CSS 3 and little bit of Javascript.Happy Codding!!

-This is Live Preview Of Website: https://hammadmanjotha.github.io/tesla-website-recreated/
+This is Live Preview and Final Version Of Website: https://hammadmanjotha.github.io/tesla-website-recreated/